keepaliveit-staging/staging.keepaliveit.co.uk/_pages/jobs.markdown

 ## **Cycle to work scheme**

-Cuvva employees are granted the opportunity to purchase a bike and bike accessories under the cycle to work scheme up to £1,000.
+Keep-Alive I.T employees are granted the opportunity to purchase a bike and bike accessories under the cycle to work scheme up to £1,000.

 ### **How do I make a claim?**

-Link to the Cuvva registration page: [www.cyclescheme.co.uk/31eccd](http://www.cyclescheme.co.uk/31eccd).
+Link to the Keep-Alive I.T registration page: [www.cyclescheme.co.uk/31eccd](http://www.cyclescheme.co.uk/31eccd).
 If you have any questions, please speak to Head of Finance.

 ## **Volunteer day off**